Ian Borthwick Cowan: Life

 He performed his national service in the Royal Air Force, where he became a flying officer.
 In 1956 he returned to the history department as an assistant before being appointed history lecturer at Newbattle Abbey College in 1959.
 He received his PhD in 1961.
-In 1970 he was appointed to Glasgow University as senior lecturer, in 1977 to reader and in 1983 he became titular professor.
+In 1970 he was appointed to the University of Glasgow as senior lecturer, in 1977 to reader and in 1983 he became titular professor.

 From 1972 until 1974 he was president of the Scottish Church History Society and from 1983 until 1988 he was editor of the Scottish Historical Review.